Battle Creek Sanitarium: In popular culture

 Battle Creek Sanitarium is depicted in the American 1994 film The Road to Wellville by Alan Parker, with British actor Anthony Hopkins playing a highly fictionalized Dr. J.H.
 Kellogg in one of the leading roles.
 This movie ends with the fire of the sanitarium building complex.
+The movie is based on a book, of the same name, by T.C.
+Boyle.